Rate Limiting for Stellar Horizon

 access-control-allow-origin: *

-Similarly, if you wait a few seconds, you will see the reset period refresh to 0 and have a full quota again.
+Similarly, if you wait a few seconds, the reset period will refresh to 0, and you will have a full quota again.

 If you want to understand it interactively with a shell script, you can run this on his local machine: